boegel/easybuild-wiki/Configuration.md

  * easyconfigs repository
  * format for name of logfile

 If any of these configuration settings is not provided in one way or another, EasyBuild will complain and exit.

 In practice, all of these have reasonable defaults.

-##### Source path
+#### Source path

 **default**: `$HOME/.local/easybuild/sources/`

-The `sourcepath` configuration setting specifies the directory in which EasyBuild looks for software source and install files.
+The `sourcepath` configuration setting specifies the parent path of the directory in which EasyBuild looks for software source and install files.

 Looking for the files specified via the `sources` parameter in the .eb easyconfig file is done in the following order of preference: